CCI-MOC/hil/docs/rest_api.md

 * "vncport", the vnc port that the headnode VM is listening on; this value can be `null` if the VM is powered off or has not been created yet.
+* "uuid", UUID for the headnode.
+* "base_img", the os image that the headnode is running.

 Response body: